virtualcitySYSTEMS/map-ui/MIGRATION_V6.md

 - Globally removed `dense` property of all Components, which supported `dense` Components will now render in the vcs default lineheight of 32px
 - `VcsTooltip.vue` is removed.
 Use `v-tooltip` instead.
 - Legacy style `legend` handling was completely removed.
 Use the new `properties.legend`.
+- VcsTextField
+  - `showSpinButtons` has been removed, this is now the default behaviour, can be changed with the vuetify `hideSpinButtons` api
+  - added `tooltip` to show a tooltip on hover over the element

 # Extended Theming